Sirui-Xu/InterDiff/README.md

 - [HO-GCN](https://hiwilliamwwl.github.io/Learn-to-Predict-How-Humans-Manipulate-Large-Sized-Objects-From-Interactive-Motions-objects/): We use the presented dataset for the skeleton-based interaction.
 - [TEMOS](https://github.com/Mathux/TEMOS): We adopt the rendering code for HOI visualization.
 - [MDM](https://guytevet.github.io/mdm-page/): We use the MDM as the main architecture.

+## 📚 License
+This code is distributed under an [MIT LICENSE](LICENSE).

+Note that our code depends on other libraries, including SMPL, SMPL-X, PyTorch3D, Hugging Face, Hydra, and uses datasets which each have their own respective licenses that must also be followed.